See what will be covered in this series, and get a first look at the Melodyne workspace.

 Eli now reveals the best way to get around the Melodyne 4 GUI and discusses the deep timing features of Melodyne 4, including the Timing Tool, Time Handle, and Attack Speed Tools, as well as demonstrating the important essentials of Note Separation.
 The Correction Tools are covered next, starting with the Correct Pitch Macro which makes broad changes, and the Quantize Time Macro which does the same for time.

-I am a: Musician, Beat Maker, Audio Engineer
+I am a: Professional, Musician, Producer, Audio Engineer, Logic Pro, Reaper

 Submitted 3 months ago